neuropsychology/NeuroKit.py/README.md

 ## Contribute

-Want to get involved in the developpment of an open-source software an improve neuroscience practice?
-Join us!
+Want to get involved in the developpment of an open-source software and improve neuroscience practice? **Join us!**

 - You need some help?
 You found a bug?
 You would like to request a new feature?
   Just open an [issue](https://github.com/neuropsychology/NeuroKit.py/issues) :relaxed: